jiayuchann/jiayuchann.github.io/_posts/2024-06-27-Redline-Stealer-Loader-Analysis.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/5a4a6ed0-82eb-46bc-a636-cc29b17f22db)

 But this PE file looks slightly different than the one I dumped previously.
 But thanks to a blog post from c3rb3ru5d3d53c, turns out it’s just compressed, and will be decompressed later and injected into a process, in my case `RegAsm.exe`.
 Technically, I should run API monitor and track whichever API call was used for decompression and injection techniques, but I’m kinda lazy.
-But here’s a [list](https://github.com/cuckoosandbox/cuckoo/wiki/Hooked-APIs-and-Categories) of generic API calls you enable for monitoring.
+But here’s a [list](https://github.com/cuckoosandbox/cuckoo/wiki/Hooked-APIs-and-Categories) of generic API calls you can enable for monitoring.

 Anyways this is just a quick summary on how to get to the Redline code and demoing how the infection chain works !!